seanwevans/OpenAstroViz/README.md

 If you don’t have an NVIDIA GPU, skip `cuda/` and work on the **cpu‑simd** reference path or UI issues labelled *good first issue*.

+Note that the current repository only provides a **proof‑of‑concept** propagator.
+Its results have significant accuracy limitations and are not suitable for operational use.
+See [`poc_sgp.cpp`](poc_sgp.cpp) for implementation details and known issues.

 ---

 ## 🧩 Contributing